-The "secret" behind the world's top performing teams right now (hint: it's right outside your window)
+The "secret" behind the world's high performing teams right now (hint: it's right outside your window)

 Photo by Linda Knicely on Unsplash